Skip to content

 Another key distinction is the way these spirits are produced.
 Cognac must be distilled twice in copper pot stills and aged for at least two years in French oak barrels.
 While whisky can be distilled in pot stills or column stills.
 Maturation guidelines will vary depending on region, but in the case of scotch whisky it must be aged in oak barrels for a minimum of three years.

 Both spirits also have their own distinct flavour profiles.
 Cognac is typically smooth and fruity with notes of vanilla.
 Whisky can range from smoky to sweet, with hints of spice and caramel.
 Anytime you want to enjoy the best whiskies, make sure to try them neat first.
-Then, depending on how high the ABV is, and the degree of alcohol prickle you find, you can add a small amount of water to unlock the full flavour profile.
+Then, depending on how high the ABV (Alcohol By Volume) is, and the degree of alcohol prickle you find, you can add a small amount of water to unlock the full flavour profile.

 Cognac versus whiskey - which is better?